Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 • Clearly plans work phases

-• Strive for leadership
+• Strives for leadership

 • Motivates others with his own work